oxfordroadmap/ping/_posts/2023-02-18-welcome-to-oxfordroadmap.md

 ## How can we collaborate on a Technology Roadmap?

+### How can we leverage data visualization and data analaytics?

+Examples such as [World Happiness Report 2022](https://oxfordroadmap.github.io/ping/_pages/WHR%202022-Figure%202.1_with_worldmap.htm) and [Human Freedom Index](https://oxfordroadmap.github.io/ping/_pages/HRI_human-freedom-index-2022_with_worldmap.htm) illustrate the need to gather the ground truths and best practices to answer the questions: do technology use and technology accepatance matter?
+For whom and what?
+How so?

 You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.